 As much fun as your child will have building these blocks up, she’ll have even more fun knocking them down!
 In the process, she’ll be working on important motor skills.

 This toy is similar to a rocking horse, but it bounces instead of rocking.
 And what toddler doesn’t love to bounce around?
-“Bouncy,” as the animal is called, has long ears for your child to grasp as she bounces up and down on his back, providing greater stability.
-And at just over one foot tall, it’s the perfect size for a young toddler who is working on her balance and coordination.
+This cute little guy has long ears for your child to grasp as she bounces up and down on his back, providing greater stability.
+And at just over a foot tall, it’s the perfect size for a young toddler who is working on her balance and coordination.

-There are two parts to this toy: the inflatable animal and a soft, removable outside that comes in either a horse or cow design.
+There are two parts to this toy: the inflatable animal and a soft, removable, outside that comes in seven different designs–Bull, Cow, Dragon, Horse, Reindeer, Unicorn, and Zebra.
 And it’s washable!
-The animal comes deflated but includes a two-way hand pump for your convenience.
+The animal comes deflated but includes a hand pump for your convenience.

-As your child grows in stature and coordination, she’ll be able to use Bouncy to hop all around the house, just as if she were riding a real horse (or cow, I suppose)!
-As a bonus, Bouncy can double as a cute, cuddly friend when he’s not being used as a hopping toy.
+As your child grows in stature and coordination, she’ll be able to bounce all around the house or even outside, just as if she were riding a real horse (or cow or dragon, I suppose)!
+As a bonus, this animal can double as a cute, cuddly friend when he’s not being used as a hopping toy.

 STEM/Learning Toys for 1-Year-Old Girls